3m0r1/VoidCalls/README.md

 VoidCalls resolves System Call Service Numbers using the Exception Directory, meaning it doesn't need to read NTDLL's system call stubs (which might have been tampered with).

 ## Features
-- Doesn't require NTDLL/Win32u Stubs
+- Doesn't require NTDLL stubs
-- Win32u support
+- Win32u support (Hell's Gate)
 - Macros that make the process easier

 ## Example